Dekalb County, GA – Lanes Shut Down After Crash Involving Police Officer

 Dekalb, GA (November 4, 2022) – An overnight accident involving a DeKalb County police officer shut down multiple lanes on Interstate 285.

-According to investigators, the officers were responding to a single vehicle accident on Interstate 285 at Covington Highway just before one in the morning.
+According to investigators, the officers responded to a single-vehicle accident on Interstate 285 at Covington Highway just before one in the morning.

 While investigating the accident, officials say that another vehicle traveling in the southbound direction hit a police cruiser with an officer inside.